 sh in this window to start a lightweight Unix shell, or simply precede the Unix command with

 sh.
 The set of Unix commands is limited, so you might not be able to do everything that you can do on Linux

-You can also run Python scripts in this window, such as scripts obtained from the Script Center.
+You can also run Python scripts in this window.
 The best way to do this is with the command

 run scriptname.py [options]